Horse Watch is a scheme run for, and by, members of the equestrian community and is supported by the police.

 - Keep the tack room door closed so people cannot easily see what is inside.

-To find out about a Horsewatch scheme in your area or to discuss setting up a new scheme email Horse Watch using the ‘send us a message’ form on the Devon and Cornwall Police website and selecting Horse Watch from the drop down.
+To find out about a Horse Watch scheme in your area or to discuss setting up a new scheme email Horse Watch contact the local policing team for details.